evgomes/smart-sorting/README.md

 [![Build Status](https://travis-ci.org/evgomes/smart-sorting.svg?branch=master)](https://travis-ci.org/evgomes/smart-sorting)

-Sort algorithms library to use with .NET Standard.
+Sorting algorithms library to use with .NET Standard.
 All algorithms work over arrays and enumerations of items that implement IComparable<T> interface.

 The following algorithms are implemented:
   - Bubble Sort